 THERE ARE THOSE WHO think the goal is to beat the market and amass as much wealth as possible, that street smarts and hard work ensure investment success, and that the road to happiness is paved with more of everything.
 And then there are those who get it.
 Want a more prosperous, less stressful financial life?
 How to Think About Money is here to help.Learn More

-His latest book, From Here to Financial Happiness, was published in September 2018.
+Meanwhile, his 2018 book, From Here to Financial Happiness, was published by John Wiley & Sons.
 What’s it all about?
 The book offers readers a 77-day plan for getting their finances in shape.
 Some days, From Here to Financial Happiness delivers a brief financial lesson.
 Some days, readers learn about themselves.
 And some days, the book suggests a few simple steps for readers to take.

 In early 2016, Jonathan put out the second annual edition of the Jonathan Clements Money Guide.
 The Money Guide was named money-management book of the year by the Institute for Financial Literacy and won a silver medal in the Axiom Business Book Awards.
-For 2017, the book’s content was moved to this site, so it could be updated more frequently and more easily.
+For 2017, the book’s contents were moved to this site, so it could be updated more frequently and more easily.
 The hope: By making the material available at no charge (albeit with a few pesky ads floating around), it’ll garner a larger readership.

 Jonathan’s novel, 48 and Counting (2012), was something of a departure from the financial topics that have consumed him as a journalist, though regular readers will detect themes that have cropped up in his nonfiction writing.
 As the subtitle suggests, the book is A Story of Money, Love and Bicycling.
 It traces amateur cyclist Max Whitfield (whose character, in case you’re wondering, is not modeled after your favorite personal-finance columnist) through three eventful seasons as his marriage collapses and he loses control of his business.
 Unemployed and unsure what to do next, he throws himself into training for a 40-mile bicycle race.